Medstar117/cnc3-origin-mod-installer/README.md

  I may or may not include other games from the Ultimate Edition since I personally don't use them, and I currently have no knowledge of how to manually install mods to them.

- ***DISCLAIMER*** Any copyrighted work within this repository (images, etc.) belong to their original creators/owners, not me.
-If any issues arise concerning copyrighted material, please either post an issue, or message me directly.
+ ***DISCLAIMER:*** Any copyrighted work within this repository (images, etc.) belong to their original creators/owners, not me.
+If any issues arise concerning copyrighted material, please post an issue; I will see it and tend to it accordingly.

  <br></br>